UK regulator says Pfizer COVID vaccine can be stored 31 days in fridge

+United KingdomUK regulator says Pfizer COVID vaccine can be stored 31 days in fridge

-LONDON (Reuters) - The Pfizer BioNTech vaccine for COVID-19 can be stored for up to 31 days at normal fridge temperatures in Britain after a change approved by the country’s health and medicine regulator on Thursday.
+The Pfizer (PFE.N) BioNTech vaccine for COVID-19 can be stored for up to 31 days at normal fridge temperatures in Britain after a change approved by the country's health and medicine regulator on Thursday.

 "Up until now, the Pfizer vaccine had to be administered within five days of being removed from ultra-low temperature freezers," June Raine, the head of the Medicines and Healthcare products Regulatory Agency (MHRA) said in a statement.